-Note, again, that we could insert any constant phase factor in the transformation.
+Again, we could insert any constant phase factor in the transformation.
 By convention, we choose that factor to be one.

 We now look at the solutions to the Dirac equation in the Pauli-Dirac representation.
 In this representation, we have for the $\beta = \gamma^0$ matrix: